 Instead of turning them away because you require a retainer agreement or ongoing support agreement, consider pitching them a technical assessment.
 With this approach, you get paid for your time to address the immediate website problems, the client gets their website fixed, and you both get to see what it is like working with each other.

-A technical assessment is similar to a single block of hours or an introductory project, but it focused on solving a specific problem.
+A technical assessment is similar to a single block of hours or an introductory project, but it focuses on solving a specific problem.

 - It begins with a comprehensive review of the website’s backend and technical foundation to identify where the problems are and what is causing the problems.